Medical care for people working in Europe

 • children under the age of 19;

-• an unemployed spouse raising one child under the age of 8 or three children under the age of 16;
+• an unemployed spouse or registered partner raising one child under the age of 8 or three children under the age of 16;

-• a spouse with less than 5 years to the retirement age.
+• a spouse or registered partner with less than 5 years to the retirement age.

 After the S1 certificate is registered, the person will be notified in writing of the granting of health insurance.
 When visiting a doctor in Estonia, you must show your ID with Estonian personal identification code (ID card, passport).
 The European Health Insurance Card is issued to a person by his or her country of affiliation and with the card him or her are entitled to receive necessary medical care in another European country where he or she is not posted to work with an S1 certificate, but where he or she spends his or her holiday.